wunderwuzzi23/blog/content/posts/2022/flipper-zero-intro.md

 If you are familiar with [BashBunny](https://shop.hak5.org/products/bash-bunny) or Rubber Ducky this will look quite familiar, and you can also use scripts from the former to run on the Flipper Zero.

-These tactics are also used to steal hashes from machines during red team ops.
-The Flipper Zero should be able to aid in doing the same. :)

 ## Radio